»

 If you’ve read Charles Dickens’s A Christmas Carol, then you’ll know how Ebenezer Scrooge ruled with an iron-fist and commanded his staff to comply to his every word without question.
 It seems a ridiculous management style, now, but (in fact) in wasn’t that far away from the norm back in the early 19th century.
 Managers (thankfully) can’t behave like that now, so management style has shifted over the decades to be based on relationships, persuasion and collaboration.

-A strong relationship between manager and employee means that trust and respect forms and grows.
+A strong relationship between a new manager and employee means that trust and respect forms and grows.
 Not just that.
 When they understand each other, they capitalize on each other’s strengths, and make allowances for each other’s weaknesses.
 They’re symbiotic relationships.

 Managers employ a number of techniques for getting to know their employees.
 And from my own experience, it requires a variety of tactics: